qsecure-labs/overlord/README.md

 Project (type help <command>)
 ================================================================================
-create              Creates terraform project from the campaign delete              Deletes a project deploy              Deploy current  project
+clone               Clones a project to a new one create              Creates terraform project from the campaign delete              Deletes a project deploy              Deploy current  project